 The expectation in terms of CentrePort is that the dividend will be the maximum practicable amount consistent with CentrePort's intention to increase asset values substantially through the reinvestment of profits.
-The forecast dividend for the 3 years is \$6.1, \$6.5 and \$7.1 million for the three years respectively.
+The forecast dividend is \$6.5, \$7.1 and \$7.6 million for the three years respectively.

-The Directors of CentrePort have adopted a dividend policy that provides for dividends to be between 40% and 60% of underlying tax paid profit (excluding fair value changes) effective from the 2010/11 financial year.
+The Directors of CentrePort have adopted a dividend policy that provides for dividends to be between 40% and 60% of underlying tax paid profit (excluding fair value changes).
 The target dividend pay-out ratio reflects free cash-flow after providing for capital expenditure plans and the Board's gearing targets.

-The current plan has the pay-out ratio at 45%
+The current plan has the pay-out ratio at 45%.

-In terms of the remainder of the WRC Group the expectation is that the dividends paid will be the maximum practical amount.
-It is expected to be 100% of after tax earnings, excluding unrealised fair value adjustments.
+In terms of the remainder of the WRC Group the expectation is that the dividends paid will be the maximum practical amount where appropriate.
+It is expected to be 100% of after tax earnings, excluding unrealised fair value adjustments